Skip to main content

 Formula

-To change the field type, click on the dropdown arrow (underneath the column name) to reveal the available options
+To change the field type, click on the dropdown arrow (underneath the column name) to reveal the available options:

 Display size of photos in tables